GraphCast: Learning skillful medium-range global weather forecasting: Datasets

+In this section, we give an overview of the data we used to train and evaluate \ourmodel (Supplements~\cref{sec:app:era5}), the data defining the forecasts of the NWP baseline HRES, as well as HRES-fc0, which we use as ground truth for HRES (Supplements~\cref{sec:app:hres}).
+Finally, we describe the data used in the tropical cyclone analysis (\cref{sec:app:tropicalcyclonedataset}).

-Here we summarize ECMWF's ERA5 data that we used to train and evaluate our learned model (\cref{sec:app:era5}), as well as the data we used to evaluate ECMWF's HRES forecasts, which is our main NWP baseline (\cref{sec:app:hres}).
-We constructed multiple internal datasets that all comprise subsets of the original data provided by ECMWF.
-Whenever appropriate, we distinguish between ECMWF's datasets, which we refer to as ECMWF's ``archive'', versus the datasets we have built from these archives, which we refer to as ``datasets''.
+We constructed multiple datasets for training and evaluation, comprised of subsets of ECMWF's data archives and IBTrACS~\cite{knapp2010international,ibtracs-dataset-2018}.
+We generally distinguish between the source data, which we refer to as ``archive'' or ``archived data'', versus the datasets we have built from these archives, which we refer to as ``datasets''.